 What’s the Difference Between Virus and Worm Malware?

 So, is a worm malware?
 Well, the answer is no. Here are the major differences between viruses and worm malware that’ll make it clearer:

 |A virus is a malicious code that works by getting attached to another file.||Worm malware replicates itself and spreads to other devices via a network.|

 |Its primary aim is to alter information.||Its primary aim is to self-replicate and deplete system resources.|

 |It’s dependent on a host to spread.||It can replicate and spread independently.|

-Worms are a common type of malware which can replicate themselves without hosts’ activation.
+Worms are a common type of malware that can replicate themselves without the hosts’ activation.
 They can enter a system via an external hard drive, software vulnerabilities, internet activity, emails, and instant messages.